School

 Evidence may include reports, reflective logs, formative assessments and learning journals.

 Upon completion of the degree, each apprentice will undertake the End Point Assessment.
-This has been designed to enable the apprenticeship to be completed in accordance with the Digital Marketer Degree Apprenticeship Standard.
+The End Point Assessment will consist of a work-based project report and presentation, a portfolio of evidence mapped to the Apprenticeship Standard KSBs and a competency-based interview.
+This has been designed to enable the apprenticeship to be completed in accordance with the Degree Apprenticeship Standard.
+An independent assessor will assess this.

 About Negotiated Learning: